The Great Divide

 This man had voted for Mohamed Morsi.
 This was a man who, in his own words, could not bear to ‘betray the martyrs and vote for Shafiq’ – the only other candidate left and a man who had been appointed Prime Minister by Mubarak before Mubarak was removed.
 This old man voted for Morsi because he would not betray the martyrs and because he believed that even if he didn’t like Morsi, Morsi and the Muslim Brotherhood were religious men who ‘knew god,’ and they would do the right thing.

 This is a man, who three months later, had decided that Morsi had offered him nothing but lies.

-This man was lucky, and he was safe, but I suspect there are others who may have been successfully coerced.
-Others who may prefer to go home, but fear that they cannot.
-Fear that they will either be murdered in a popular witch hunt, or thrown into the darkest of Egyptian dungeons or failing that, be murdered by their own Brotherhood brethren for having betrayed them to the infidels.
+This man was lucky, and he was safe, but I suspect others may have been successfully coerced.
+Others may prefer to go home but fear that they cannot.
+Fear that they will either be murdered in a popular witch hunt, thrown into the darkest of Egyptian dungeons, or, failing that, be murdered by their own Brotherhood brethren for betraying them to the infidels.